-Tropical polynomial functions are defined as analogues of polynomials in the usual setting where the ordinary addition, multiplication and exponentiation are replaced by their tropical counterparts.
+Tropical polynomials are defined as analogues of the polynomials in the usual setting, where the ordinary addition, multiplication, and exponentiation are replaced by their tropical counterparts.
 In the approximation problems below, we use tropical analogues of generalized Puiseux polynomials in which the exponents can take any real values.

-\subsection{Puiseux polynomial functions}
+\subsection{Puiseux Polynomial Functions}